Top Tips for Preparing for Your Abdominoplasty

 Make a comfortable area with essentials within reach | Dr Beldholm

-Creating a comfortable recovery area is essential to facilitate healing and minimize stress.
+Creating a comfortable recovery area is essential to facilitate healing and reduce stress.

 • water